-During the first term at school, children will be provided with a picture book which they should look at and talk about with an adult at home.
-After this, they will then be given 2 books every week.
+During the first half term at school, once staff have gained a deeper understanding of your child's ability, children will be provided with a picture book (lilac) which they should look at and talk about with an adult at home.
+After this, they will then be given a fully decodable book linked to the phonics learning from that week.
 Reading records will be closely monitored by class teachers and should be signed regularly with a brief comment describing how your child read (e.g. Struggled with the word look, Enjoyed the story and tried hard to use his phonics...)
+It is anticipated that children in the Infant Unit read for at least 5 minutes every night.
+This includes books or texts from home/ the library.